The Tampa Bay Rental Market: What Landlords and Renters Should Know

 • Institutional investor activity is increasing in the region.

-• Affordability pressures persist, with many renters spending a high percentage of income on housing.
+• Affordability pressures persist, with many renters spending a high percentage of their income on housing.

 • New construction may put downward pressure on rents in certain submarkets.